anderson89marques/deepersystem/README.md

 Mongo uri is the default(host: localhost, port: 27017), If you want, you can change it updating development.ini file replacing mongo_uri attribute.
+In home page has a link to list themes and theme list has a link to home page.

 Getting Started